GERM-043 Witches in History, Myth and Fiction (taught in English)

 Spring for 2015-2016

-• hone students' critical and interpretive skills by exposing them to a variety of materials (historical, literary, cinematic, documentary, and scholarly sources)
+2. hone their critical reading and interpretive skills through a variety of materials (primary historical, sources, literary works, and scholarly secondary sources)

-• improve students' style and fluency in critical writing in a variety of writing assignments with an emphasis on academic genres
+3. improve their style and fluency in writing, with an emphasis on academic genres.

 Other academic years